 First, let's start with this example of a Free People romper.

-If your item is new with tags, the first and easiest place to look is the price tag.
+If your item is new with tags, the first and easiest place to look for the style number is with the original Free People tag.
 Look for the letters "OB" to determine your style number.
 The full style number will be OB plus the numbers that follow it.

 In this case, the style number is OB1317879.
-Because I was able to find the style number, I was able to discover that the style name of this romper is the Bea Romper.
+Because I was able to use the Free People tag to find the style number, I was able to discover that the style name of this romper is the Bea Romper.

 Materials And Care Instructions Tag

-If your item is not new with tags, no worries!
 Slide your hand down the inside seam of the garment until you reach the care tag/materials tag.
 On there, you will find the letters OB followed by numbers.
-Again, this is your style number!
+As we learned earlier, this is your style number.

-Once you find the style number, go to Google and type “Free people OBxxxxxx”.
-If no search results are yielded, add more descriptors like “Free people romper OBxxxxxx”
+Once you find the Free People style number, go to Google and type “Free People OBxxxxxx”.
+If no search results are yielded, add more descriptors like “Free People romper OBxxxxxx”

 With either of the above scenarios, worry not!
 There are some quick and easy additional strategies you can use to still find the style of your item.